Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 1 psi = 2.31 vertical feet

 Look at it this way; if you have a sump, and are pumping the water up, you have atmospheric pressure at the intake and you have atmospheric pressure plus the weight of the water column on the output of the pump.
 So before even moving anything the pump has to overcome the weight of that column, and that's where all those feet and 2.3ft/psi or 0.433 psi come from.

 As an example; A pump with a rated Head Pressure of 7 feet, would have 3.03 psi (7 divided by 2.31)

-However both in my observations and other reading it is safe to say that horizontal head pressure equals a vertical run of .25 to .4 times its length.
+However both in my observations and other reading it is safe to say that horizontal head pressure equals a vertical run of .25 to .5 times its length (in an open system).